How we serve our Adoptive Parents

 - References from three friends (non-family members) who have known you personally for at least 10 years.

-- Two Photo Books, which includes a Dear Birthmother Letter, a profile of each of you both, and current pictures of you both, your family members and pictures of your home.
-Please include 5 laminated fliers which summarize your book – this way interested Birthparents can take the flier not your book!
+- One Shutterfly hard cover 8×11 Photo Book, which includes a Dear Birthmother Letter, a profile of each of you both, and current pictures of you both, your family members and pictures of your home.
+We can explain what needs to be included in the book.
+We have some we can show you as examples.
+In addition, please include 5 flyers made of hard card stock which summarize your book – this way interested Birthparents can take the flier not your book!

 - A blueprint or drawing of your home with the dimensions and purposes of all rooms (bedrooms, kitchens, living rooms, closets, bathrooms, etc) and identify indoor areas for children’s use (playroom) as required by the state.

-4. Start baby proofing your home by adding locks to doors that exit to a water area (pool, fountain, pond, etc.) and adding plug protectors, and other tools that protect a child.
+4. Start baby proofing your home before the Homestudy is performed by adding locks to doors that exit to a water area (pool, fountain, pond, etc.) and adding plug protectors, and other tools that protect a child.
 This is important to have done if you are open to a last minute placement or end up having a short wait time.
-Go to http://www.parents.com/shop/safety/childproofing-c4231.html for more details.
+Go to this site for baby proofing ides for more details.

 6. Be selected by the Birth Parent(s) and obtain a copy of the Birth Parent’s Health, Social, Educational, and Genetic History Report (HSEG) and a picture of one or both of the Birth Parents.

 - If you feel comfortable with the HSEG of the Birthparent(s) then we set up a meeting.
 If you and the Birthparent(s) agree to the match, then the next step would be solidifying the match by submitting the adoption contract and fee to Texas Christian Adoptions.

 - Families can prepare for the baby by attending the required Basic Infant Care and Safety Training Class at a local hospital.
 Your completion certificate would go in your file.